mediacloud/backend/doc/coding_guidelines.markdown

 Unless you pass a single parameter and it's absolutely trivial what it's about (e.g. `strip_html(html)`), use named parameters.

-## Declare Function Parameter and Return Values
+## Declare Function Parameter and Return Value Types

 Python 3 has [type hints](https://docs.python.org/3/library/typing.html), and we should use so that we: